-Is the cilantro in your garden flourishing and you are wondering when would be the right time to prune it?
-Or is it already flowering, and you want to find out how to prune it?
+Is the cilantro in your garden flourishing, and now you are wondering when would be the right time to prune it?
+Or is it already flowering, and you want to find out how to prune it correctly?

-In this guide, we will discuss how to prune cilantro and steps to taking care of this herb.
+In this guide, we will discuss how to prune cilantro and what the appropriate steps are for taking care of this herb.

 Cilantro is an easy plant to maintain.
-It takes between 60 and 75 days to attain a suitable harvesting size (10 inches).
-After which it may begin to flower causing the cilantro leaves to acquire a bitter taste.
-Pruning cilantro frequently encourages new growth and prevents premature flowering.
+It takes between 60 and 75 days to attain a suitable harvesting size (ten inches).
+After that, the plant may begin to flower, causing the cilantro leaves to take on a bitter taste.
+Pruning cilantro more often encourages new growth and prevents premature flowering.

 We will tell you everything you need to know about pruning cilantro.